Learned Inertial Odometry for Autonomous Drone Racing: Introduction

 \section{Introduction}

-Quadrotors are extremely agile.
+\IEEEPARstart{Q}{uadrotors} are extremely agile.
 Making them autonomous is crucial for time-critical missions, such as search and rescue, aerial delivery, reconnaissance, and even flying cars~\cite{loianno2020special,watkins2020ten, rakha2018review}.
 State estimation is a core block of the autonomy pipeline.

 Inertial odometry (IO) is an excellent solution to the problem of state estimation for agile quadrotor flight.
 Inertial Measurements Units (IMUs) are inexpensive and ubiquitous sensors that provide linear accelerations and angular velocities.
 An odometry algorithm only based on inertial measurements has low power and storage requirements, and it does not suffer in scenarios where vision-based odometry systems commonly fail, e.g. large motion blur, high dynamic range scenes, and low texture environments.
 These are the typical scenarios encountered in agile quadrotor flight.
 In theory, inertial measurements can be integrated to obtain 6-DoF poses.
 In practice, the measurements provided by off-the-shelf IMUs are affected by scale factor errors, axis misalignment errors, and time-varying biases~\cite{yang2020online}.
 Consequently, the integration accumulates large drift in a short time.